Sir Wilfrid Laurier School Board: Administrative facilities

-The board's head office is in the Administrative Centre on Montée Lesage in Rosemère, next to Rosemere High School.
-The board's Educational Services/Complementary Services Centre is located in Rosemere High School near the gymnasiums, adjacent to the administrative building.
+The board's head office is in the Administrative Centre on Montée Lesage in Rosemère, next to Rosemère High School.
+The board's Educational Services/Complementary Services Centre is located in Rosemère High School near the gymnasiums, adjacent to the administrative building.

 The district previously had its headquarters in the Duvernay area of Laval.
+Prior to its use as a headquarters, the facility was an elementary school.
+In 1999 the school district announced it was moving the headquarters to Rosemère, stating that the building is out of compliance with safety codes and was too small.
+The cost for the Rosemère facility was $2,250,000.
+Some parents at the time argued that the district should have used the money to improve transportation.

 Schools

-This school board oversees 26 elementary schools, 10 high schools, 5 adult and vocational centres, in which over 15,000 students are enrolled.
+This school board oversees 30 elementary schools, 9 high schools, 4 adult and vocational centres, in which over 15,000 students are enrolled.